grafana/k6/README.md

 ## Discrepancies with the specifications

-* binaryType is "ArrayBuffer" by default instead of "Blob" and will throw an exception if it's tried to be changed as "Blob" is not supported by k6.
+* `binaryType` is an `ArrayBuffer` by default instead of "Blob" and will throw an exception if it's tried to be changed as "Blob" is not supported by k6.

 ## Contributing